 Reaching the Right People

-It’s one thing to write and publish great content, but if you can’t get it in front of the right people, you’ll never gain the traction needed to make it all worthwhile.
+It’s one thing to write and publish great content that builds your brand and educates your prospect, but if you can’t get it in front of the right people at the right time, you’ll never gain the traction needed to make it all worthwhile.

 As you can see, how you deliver your content will depend on the preferences of your ideal customer, so spending time on getting this down first is a must.
-From there, you can share your content and messaging in a couple of different ways to ensure maximum reach.
-For our clients, we typically use a mix of paid search & social, organic social media, SEO and emails.
+From there, you can share your content and messaging in different ways to ensure maximum reach.

-The results of each method are tracked and reported on using HubSpot, which gives you a clear picture of what’s working and if you’re getting ROI on your spend.
+It’s important to track and report on results using some sort of “single source of truth” platform (we use HubSpot), which will give you a clear picture of what’s working and where to make changes.
 This is another critical element of the strategy, as it allows us to refine the content and its delivery, and continually improve it.

 Staying in Touch Throughout the Buyer Journey

-If you’re a business with a long buyer journey, you need a strategy to suit.
-It’s no good posting a blog article every few months or going weeks without a social media presence.
+If you’re a business with a long buyer journey, like most high-ticket businesses, you need a strategy to suit.
+It’s no good posting a blog article every few months, sending out a quarterly newsletter, or going weeks with no social media presence.

 To build the trust and engagement necessary to win more sales, you need to be publishing and promoting quality content on a regular basis.
 Consistency and quality are both non-negotiable if you’re serious about positioning yourself as an industry leader.
 If you’re sharing content that’s informative, relevant and addresses something your clients are struggling with or need to know, over time you’ll build a loyal readership and reputation for excellence.